fbpx

 As you venture between Orlando and Sanford this 407 Day, you’ll encounter equally charming towns.
 These suburbs, like Maitland, Casselberry, and Lake Mary, are also home to great small businesses.

-Drink: Eden Bar is an open-air watering hole connected to the Enzian, Orlando’s only indie theater.
-Sanford Brewing Company is a kid-friendly gastropub and craft brewery with ample indoor and outdoor seating.
+Drink: Eden Bar is an open-air watering hole connected to the Enzian, Orlando’s only indie movie theater.
+Tuffy’s Music Bar is a great go-to for live music, refreshing drinks, and patio seating.

 Shop: Blackbird Comics & Coffee House carries board games, vinyl records, action figures, and comics galore.
 Bunny & Clyde Children’s Boutique in Lake Mary has cute clothes for future fashionistas.